joshlk/robotchinwag.com/_posts/2024-05-23-linear-layer-deriving-the-gradient-for-the-backward-pass.md

 ## Using Index Notation

-To keep it simple, we are going to assume there is only one "∗" dimension, and it's easy enough to extend the reasoning to more dimensions.
+To keep it simple, we are going to assume there is only one "∗" dimension, and it's easy enough to extend the reasoning to more.
 We can express the linear layer using [index notation]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#index-notation) like so:

 $$
 y_{ij} = x_{ik}(a_{jk})^T + \mathbf{1}_ib_j